 Winter is just around the corner!
 Soon, the holiday music will be purring over the radio and the brisk temperatures will coax us to cozy up next to the fire.
 But before you enter hibernation, don’t forget to winterize your deck.

-Winter is upon us!
-The holiday music purring over the radio and the brisk temperatures are coaxing us to cozy up next to the fire and hole in for the season – but before you enter hibernation, don’t forget to show your sundeck a little TLC.
-Even the most low-maintenance type of decking require a little attention before winter to ensure you maximize their longevity.
-But don’t worry – it’s easy! – You’ll be back to your holiday movie marathon before you can sing “Deck the Halls”.
+Even the most low-maintenance type of decking require a little attention before winter hits to ensure you its longevity is maximized.
+But don’t worry – it’s easy! – You’ll be back to your holiday movie marathon before you can sing “deck the halls”.

-In the Lower Mainland, we are no stranger to mildew and algae.
-Unfortunately, these pose a risk to the integrity of a deck and also a slip hazard in many cases.
-The good news is that there is an easy fix to winterize your deck – a homemade solution and simple application will help you reclaim your outdoor space from these ornery organisms:
+In the Lower Mainland, we’re no stranger to mildew and algae.
+Unfortunately, these pose a risk to the integrity of your deck and are also a dangerous slip hazard.
+A texturized deck coating is a great long-term solution.
+But until spring when it can be applied, there’s an easy fix to winterize your deck now.
+This homemade cleaner will help you reclaim your outdoor space from these ornery organisms:

 Using a common garden sprayer or watering can, combine the following:

 - 1 cup of oxygen bleach such as Oxyclean

 Mix and apply the solution liberally to the deck surface, allowing the mixture to set for about 15 minutes.
 Then, simply rinse the surface clean.
 For tougher stains, apply the solution with a soft bristle brush.
 Finally, rinse the deck thoroughly, ensuring all drainage areas are clear.

 Get your deck ready for anything